chaitalisathe/FREEDOM/README.md

 <!-- Usage -->
 ## Usage
 Download Template_Emulator from this project.
-This folder contains all scripts and files required to build an emulator.
+This folder contains sample scripts and files required to build an emulator.

 <!-- Project Structure -->
 ### Project Structure